The Sophomore Year Experience (SOYE) includes programming and activities designed especially to help you throughout your second year as a Comet:

 - Submit the Free Application for Federal Student Aid (FAFSA) in January.

-- Check the UT Dallas Scholarships website to determine your eligibility for institutional scholarships and third–party scholarships.
+- Check the UT Dallas Financial Aid website to determine your eligibility for institutional scholarships and third–party scholarships.

 - Create a personal budget.
 Review and update it regularly.